What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 When a user clicks play on a DASH stream:

-- The video player first downloads the
+The video player first downloads the .mpd file.

-2. Player Reads the MPD
+2. The Player Parses the MPD

-- Available video resolutions
+- Available video resolutions (e.g., 360p, 720p, 1080p, 4K)

 - Segment duration